yarinyc/Password-Manager---Chrome-Extension/README.md

 - Currently the extension supports the following websites: Facebook, LinkedIn, Yad2.

 ## How To Install:
-- Prequisites: npm, chrome web browser.
+- Prequisites: npm (you can download Nodejs from https://nodejs.org/en/download/), chrome web browser.
-- Clone the repository to your machine.
+- Clone or download the repository to your machine.
-- Run 'npm install' to install all the necessary dependencies.
+- Run 'npm install' in the directory of the repository to install all the necessary dependencies (open terminal in the directory and then run the command).
-- Run 'node index.js' in order to start the server.
+- Run 'node index.js' in order to start the server (after the server boots it will show a message in the terminal).
 - To install the chrome plugin (in developer mode):
     1. Go to chrome://extensions/ and check the box for Developer mode in the top right.
     2. In the chrome://extensions/ page, click the Load unpacked extension button and select the unzipped folder of your extension to install it.
-- To use the extension you must first choose to register and then login. (for the extension to work properley refresh any web pages that were opened before login)
+- To use the extension you must first choose to register (using your email and a valid password) and then login.
+  (for the extension to work properley refresh any web pages that were opened before login to the extension).
-- In order to gracefully shutdown the server you can click Ctrl-C in the terminal where the server runs.
+- In order to gracefully shutdown the server you can click Ctrl-C in the terminal where the server runs (ensures all the data will be saved to disk).
+- To delete your information from the service just enter your login information in the main screen of the plugin and then choose the delete option.
+- When registering or when logged in, you can use the built-in password generator for quick and strong randomized passwords.